kgogov/sapui5-walkthrough/notes.md

 Instead of putting the panel and its content directly into our App view, we will move it to a new separate HelloPanel view. \
 We refer to this using an XMLView tag in the content aggregation of the panel.

+## Step 16: Dialogs and Fragments

+Fragments are light-weight UI parts (UI subtrees) which can be reused but do not have any controller.

+Dialogs are special, because they open on top of the regular app content and thus do not belong to a specific view.

+It is a good practice to set a unique ID like helloWorldButton to key controls of your app so that can be identified easily. \
+If the attribute `id` is not specified, the OpenUI5 runtime generates unique but changing ID like `__button23` for the control.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`